kaushik-sannidhi/BDPA-Hackathon-2025/README.md

-# ApplAI - AI-Powered Interview Coach 🤖🎤
+# Passionfruit - AI-Powered Interview Coach 🤖🎤

 A cutting-edge Next.js 15 application that helps you ace your interviews with AI-powered practice sessions, real-time feedback, and performance analytics.